Hormones, High School, and ADHD: A Parent’s Guide

 The best way to prevent ADHD discipline problems in the teen years is to instill good behavior at an early age — I know, I know, why didn’t I tell you that seven years ago? — and reinforce it as your child grows.

 While there are no quick fixes for discipline problems in adolescence, the following rules can help establish the groundwork for cooperation and peace at home.
-Here, nine ways to discipline your teenager.
+Here, nine ways to discipline a teenager with ADHD.

 Don’t Punish Biology